Do you want to find out about Chinese culture and traditions?

 Mid-Autumn Festival is another special holiday on the Chinese calendar.
 Traditionally, it was a celebration of the autumn full moon and harvest season.
 Nowadays, it’s a time for families to get together, have a big feast, and give mooncakes to each other.

-Read more about Chinese holidays and festivals.
+Read more about Chinese festivals.

 F is for Fingernails